-- Google Voice, for making and receiving calls, sending text messages, and managing voicemail - Google Meet, for making and receiving video calls - Gmail, for sending and receiving emails - Google Chat, for sending and receiving messages - Google Duo, for making and receiving video calls and sending and receiving messages - Google Fi, for a phone plan specific Google services specific partners
+- Google Voice, for making and receiving calls, sending text messages and managing voicemail - Google Meet, for making and receiving video calls - Gmail, for sending and receiving emails - Google Chat, for sending and receiving messages - Google Duo, for making and receiving video calls and sending and receiving messages - Google Fi, for a phone plan

 When lots of people start searching for something, it can provide useful information about particular trends at that time.
 Google Trends samples Google web searches to estimate the popularity of searches over a certain period of time and shares those results publicly in aggregated terms.
-Learn more synced with your Google Account
+Learn more specific Google services